-M&I's third and final stage, Validation, uses the same, or a subset of, the measures and tests that have been developed, vetted, and approved by the IIS community for IIS Assessment, the second stage of M&I. Validation is measured at two levels: basic and complete.
+M&I's third and final stage, Validation, uses the same measures and tests, or a subset thereof, that have been developed, vetted, and approved by the IIS community for IIS Assessment, the second stage of M&I. Validation is measured at two levels: basic and complete.
 No new measures or tests are introduced in the Validation stage that are not already measured and visible in the Assessment stage.
 An overview is available that details the M&I Initiative, its content areas, and associated stages of measurement.

 The following table presents an overview of M&I content areas and their respective progress across M&I stages.
-An overview is available that details the M&I Initiative, its content areas, and associated stages of measurement.